CiscoDevNet/icube-cybervision-plugin/docker-compose/README.md

 # CyberVision system status, and system analysis demo

-This demo will build a dashboard which will show the real time CyberVision system data.
+This demo will build a dashboard that will show the real-time CyberVision system data.

-[Docker compose](https://docs.docker.com/compose/) start and configure the following service following
+[Docker compose](https://docs.docker.com/compose/) start and configure the following service following:

 - icube-cybervision-plugin : Beats plugin that polls CyberVision API and pushes data to elastic search
 - elasticsearch: elasticsearch service.
 - kibana: Kibana service connected to elasticsearch

-### Perquisites
+### Prequisites
 Install [Docker](https://www.docker.com/) and [Docker compose](https://docs.docker.com/compose/).

 ## Instruction
 Open a terminal window at the current folder.

-## Config
+### Config
 #### 1. Update config in `config/icube-cybervision-plugin.yml`:
 ```
   period:   10s